 Colleges, School and Institutes

 Ross is a Programme Director for the Level 7 Senior Leader Degree Apprenticeship.
-He teaches across a range of undergraduate and postgraduate modules in relation to quality and safety, understanding organisational performance, and innovation and improvement.
+He teaches across a range postgraduate modules in relation to quality and safety, understanding organisational performance, and innovation and improvement.
 Ross also contributes to other teaching activities and programmes in HSMC as well as in the College of Medical and Dental Sciences.

 Ross has worked on a range of research projects which have been funded by the British Academy, Department of Health Policy Research Programme, NIHR Health Service and Delivery programme, the Health Foundation, and the Academic Health Science Network.
 Recent projects have included: